 Beneficial Owner: Definition and Use in Compliance

-Beneficial Owner is a KYC designation that identifies the natural person who ultimately owns or controls a legal entity, regardless of how many layers of corporate structure sit between that person and the asset or account.
+Beneficial Owner is a KYC classification that identifies the natural person who ultimately owns or controls a legal entity, regardless of nominee structures, shell companies, or layered intermediaries that conceal true ownership. ##

 What is Beneficial Owner?